yext/search-core/docs/answers-core.verticalsearchrequest.context.md

 ## Remarks

-Must be a valid JSON object.
+May be any valid JSON object